-All teachers are expected to help their students catch up with any missing/incomplete/unsatisfactory work during lunch and/or after school BEFORE sending the students to Z.A.P.
-Club
+All teachers are expected to provide reasonable opportunities to help their students catch up with any missing/incomplete/unsatisfactory work.
+This additional instruction may be offered during morning break, at lunch, or after school, when not conflicting with other teacher requirements.

-Who is Z.A.P.
-Club for?
+Who is ZAP for?

-ASU Z.A.P.
-Club is for middle and high school students who:
+ASU ZAP Club is for middle and high school students who:

-- 1. Are currently missing 3 or more assignments in their class(es) - 2.
+- 1. Are currently missing 3 or more assignments in their class(es) within the preceding 2 weeks - 2.
 Are in need of taking a test/quiz/assignment they missed or failed - 3.
 Have been placed on academic probation (current grade of 60% or below) due to missing/incomplete/poor performance